What is the calculate component for? #

 ^ (exponentiation): The ^ operation computes the exponentiation of two numeric values.
 The first argument is the base and the second argument is the exponent or power. eg: 2^3=8

-( (parenthesis): ( operation is used to group things together to prioritise the evaluation of parts of the expression.
+( (parenthesis): the ( Used to group things together to prioritise the evaluation of parts of the expression.

 If you want to use the single answer, multiple answer or dropdown component - You need to assign the values to each response first (click to Set Values button and fill the number beside the option).
 For example you can assign +10 to Yes and 0 to the No answer.